peterkaczorowski/kicad-mac-builder/README.md

 It builds everything and uses "reasonable" settings.
 If you want something special, check `./build.py --help`, and if that doesn't help, read the rest of this documentation.
 Failing that, run `cmake` and `make` by hand.
 Better documentation is definitely welcomed!

 By default, dependencies are built once, and unless their build directories are cleaned out, or their source is updated, they will not be built again.
-The KiCad files, like the footprints, symbols, 3D models, docs, and KiCad itself, are, by default, built from origin/master of their respective repositories or re-downloaded, ensuring you have the most up-to-date KiCad.
+The KiCad files, like the footprints, symbols, 3D models, and KiCad itself, are, by default, built from origin/master of their respective repositories or re-downloaded, ensuring you have the most up-to-date KiCad.

 If you'd like to build KiCad from sources instead of from git, you can use the --kicad-source-dir option.
-This will not apply any KiCad patches, but will use the source tree you choose.
 This can be useful for testing KiCad changes.

 * `build.py --target kicad` builds KiCad and its source code dependencies, but packages nothing.
 This is the same for any other CMake targets.
 * `build.py --target package-kicad-nightly` creates a DMG of everything except the 3D models and docs.